privacyshore/privacygate-magento/README.md

 ## Enable Module in Magento 2 Admin

 1. Configure module in Stores -> Configuration -> Sales -> Payment Methods.
-2. Scroll down to 'Coinbase Commerce'.
-If you can't find 'Coinbase Commerce', try clearing your Magento cache.
+2. Scroll down to 'PrivacyGate'.
+If you can't find 'PrivacyGate', try clearing your Magento cache.
 3. Enabled - Select "Yes" to enabled.
 4. Title - it will display on Checkout Page.
 5. New Order Status - Pending (By default).
 6. Sort Order - (Optional) enter integer value, Order with 0 shows at top in the list
 7. API Key - paste the API key.
 8. API Secret - paste the API secret.
-9. CALLBACK URL - copy the given link to <a href="https://commerce.coinbase.com/dashboard/settings"> Coinbase Commerce Dashboard </a> -> Webhook subscriptions -> Add an endpoint.
+9. CALLBACK URL - copy the given link to <a href="dash.privacygate.io/settings"> PrivacyGate Dashboard </a> -> Webhook subscriptions -> Add an endpoint.

 Click "Save Config" on the upper right part of the screen.

 ## Step by Step Details:
 - At Checkout Page customer will enter his/her shipping address.
-- Select the payment method "Coinbase Commerce" and hit the "Place Order" button.
+- Select the payment method "PrivacyGate" and hit the "Place Order" button.
-- Coinbase Commerce module will redirect the customer to the Payment Interface.
+- PrivacyGate module will redirect the customer to the Payment Interface.
 - Under this payment window customer will have to pay within 15 minutes.
 - Once paid customer will be redirected to Magento store with a Success or Failure message.
 - Order status will be "On Hold" in the following UNRESOLVED cases: (Multiple, Underpaid or Overpaid paymnet).